felicianotjandera/Spotify-Churn-Analysis/README.md

 ## 🛠️ Workflow

 1.  **Data Cleaning & Transformation (Python):** The raw data from `spotify_churn_dataset.csv` was cleaned and processed using the Pandas library in Python.
-This process included removing irrelevant data, renaming columns for clarity, and creating new, more insightful categories (e.g., grouping subscription types into "Free vs. Paid").
+This process included removing irrelevant data, and renaming columns for clarity.
-2.  **Visualization & Dashboard (Power BI):** The cleaned data was then exported to a new CSV file and imported into Power BI.
+2.  **Visualization & Dashboard (Power BI):** The cleaned data was then exported to a new CSV file `spotify_churn_clean.csv` and imported into Power BI.
 An interactive dashboard was built to visualize the key findings, featuring slicers for dynamic data exploration.

 ---